 For the seesaw to pass the Kennel Club’s regulations, the main plank must measure 3.
 66 m in length and between 25.
 4 cm and 30.
 5 cm in width.

 In addition, the height measured from the ground to the top of the plank should be 610 mm minimum and 685 mm maximum.

 Does your dog have what it takes to take on the seesaw or bring home a rosette?
-You’ll need some quality dog agility equipment – and a seesaw is a great addition once Fido has mastered the hoop jump and weave poles.
+You’ll need some decent gear – and a seesaw is a great addition once Fido has mastered the hoop jump and weave poles.

-Different types of equipment for dogs are not hard to come across in a dog agility shop or even online; however if you are keen on creating your own set, then there are a few things you can do, like making your own tire jump, hurdle jump, dog agility tunnel, pause box and other homemade agility equipment for training your dog.
+Different types of equipment are not hard to come across in a dog agility shop or even online; however, if you are keen on creating your own set, then there are a few things you can do, like making your own tire jump, hurdle jump, dog agility tunnel, pause box and other homemade obstacles for training your dog.

-Our top seesaw pick is the Relaxdays Colourful Wooden Pet Seesaw – it’s solid, it’s versatile and has everything you need to do the basics with dog agility training equipment.
+Our top seesaw pick is the Relaxdays Colourful Wooden Pet Seesaw – it’s solid, versatile, and has everything you need to do the basics.

-If you are interested in going further, then simply look up the competition guidelines and grab yourself the best agility equipment for the cash or try a selection of training equipment for dogs – we hope the above seesaws have helped to inspire you!
+If you are interested in going further, look up the competition guidelines – we hope the above dog agility seesaw reviews have helped inspire you!